lisp-mirror/clcon/doc/user-manual.md

 Tcl escapes
 -----------
-Place two dots (..) to pass arbitrary tcl command to tcl interpreter.
-E.g. this will display a message box.
-Use Control-Alt-U to complete tcl symbol.
-To use completion at first identifier at your command, type in on more space after two dots .
+Place two dots and a space (`.. `) directly at the IDE prompt to pass arbitrary tcl command to tcl interpreter.
+Use Control-Alt-U to complete tcl names.
+E.g. this will display tk's message box.

 ```
-..tk_messageBox -title "clcon" -message "Wow, it works!" -parent $::tkcon::PRIV(console)
+.. tk_messageBox -title "clcon" -message "Wow, it works!" -parent $::tkcon::PRIV(console)
 ```

 Opening files for editing